 Cannoli

 Not everyone agrees on the origins of cannolis.
-Some believe concubines invented them in Caltanissetta, while others say they were made first for Carnival in cities like Palermo and Messina.
-Others still say the sweet treat came from the island’s Muslim rule.
+Some believe concubines invented them in Caltanissetta, while others claim they were first made for Carnival in cities like Palermo and Messina.
+Others still claim that the sweet treat originated from the island’s Muslim rule.

 Caponata

-The Sicilian stew that is caponata might remind you of French ratatouille or Spanish pisto manchego with its combination of simmered vegetables.
-However, the sweet-sour notes make it a dish all its own, and it tastes delicious solo or served alongside bread.
+The Sicilian stew, caponata, might remind you of French ratatouille or Spanish pisto manchego with its combination of simmered vegetables.
+However, the sweet-sour notes make it a dish all its own, and it tastes delicious both on its own and when served alongside bread.
 Eggplant steals the show as the star ingredient, with various recipes calling for carrots, bell peppers, potatoes, or raisins.
 You’ll often find caponata served as a side dish or an appetizer.

 Cartocciata

-Resembling a small calzone, this specialty comes from Catania and the area around Mt.
+Resembling a small calzone, this specialty originates from Catania and the surrounding area of Mt.
 Etna.
 The dough has a little lard added to make it lighter and fluffier than your usual pizza dough.
 Fillings traditionally include some tomato sauce, cheese, ham, and olives, but you might also find them loaded with eggplant, spinach, sausage, salami, or even egg.

 Crocchè